Skip to Content

 FOUR LAKES HIKE MAP

 As I’ve already mentioned, there are multiple ways to do this hike.
 You can begin or end at Truebsee.
-Depending on your finish time, cable car availability, weather and where you want to be during what lighting, you will have to decide what best fits you.
+Depending on your finish time, cable car availability, weather, and where you want to be during what lighting, you will have to decide what best fits you.
 I really liked our route because, as you will see in this blog post, we had a sunset in a brilliant spot at Schafberg so in reverse wouldn’t have been as epic.
-We began in Melchsee at 3:30 pm and got back down to the hotel in Truebsee in the dark at 9:40 pm.
-I’ve attached our GPX route so you can see where we went.
-You can download here for use on your Garmin, smartwatch or another app.

 MY EXPERIENCE ON THE FOUR LAKES HIKE IN ENGELBERG

 The journey to Melchsee was actually a bit of a hassle.
-You see, we were staying at the Alpine Lodge in Truebsee and even thought Melchsee is just 10km away the public transport mission takes three hours.
+You see, we were staying at the Alpine Lodge in Truebsee, and even though Melchsee is just 10km away the public transport mission takes three hours.
 We missed one of the buses out of confusion so after leaving at 11:30 am we actually only reached Stockalp at just after 3.
 Once we reached Stockalp we jumped into one of the gondolas and headed up to Melchsee, the first of the ‘Four Lakes’.

 Melchsee was a beautiful lake with a great backdrop but you could tell it was a busy ski town in the winter.
 There were buildings everywhere and although there were signs of what used to be – a quaint church and village- on the far side of the lake, it was a bit overbuilt and we had to work quite hard not to have any buildings in the photos.
-Lots of people were fishing, rock climbing nearby and enjoying other family activities and it was a fun vibe but not an adventurous vibe whatsoever.
-As the hike develops it becomes more and more remote so it does actually become an adventure rather than a busy trail.

 The trail kicks off underneath the wall of Bonistock.
 You can take the trail directly through the valley but for a bit more of an exciting route, I suggest heading up on the Bonistock route for a couple of hundred meters of extra incline, to observe the rock climbers and to meet the local cow population.
 You also get a great view down over the lake, which isn’t possible from the flat trail that leads through the valley.

-The trail continues underneath the cliff wall for a few kilometers, transitting your from Melchsee Lake to the second lake, which is Tannensee Lake.
+The trail continues underneath the cliff wall for a few kilometers, transitting you from Melchsee Lake to the second lake, which is Tannensee Lake.
 You can, of course, head down to each lake but with no desire to touch the freezing water, we admired this one from a safe distance.

 After Tannensee the trail veers down into the valley.
 We must’ve missed the signs as we found ourselves a hundred meters above the trail and needed to scramble down to reach it.
 We weren’t too worried as the views were incredible and our goal was to time the run for sunset at Schafberg so we had plenty of time.
 The glaciers on the mountains in this part of the trail were spectacular and they all felt so close.